fratorr97/fratorr97/README.md

 ---

-### 🌱 Un poco más sobre mí
+### 🌱 A bit more about me

-- 🧠 Me gusta aprender tecnologías nuevas, pero prefiero dominar lo que ya uso
+- 🧠 I enjoy learning new technologies, but I focus on mastering what I already use
-- ⚡ Siempre apunto a escribir código claro y mantenible
+- ⚡ I always aim to write clean and maintainable code
-- 🌎 Me interesa la tecnología con impacto social
+- 🌎 I'm interested in technology with social impact
-- 📍 Basado en *Argentina*
+- 📍 Based in *Argentina*

 ---

-### 🌐 Contacto
+### 🌐 Contact

 <p>
   <a href="https://www.linkedin.com/in/ftorres97" target="_blank">